abdurrahmanrahat/Assignment-12-client/README.md

-## Foreign Language Learning School website Live Line- _Live Link Here_
+## Foreign Language Learning School website Live Line- _https://assignment-12-flls.web.app/_

 ## Here is a list of what is doing on this project
 * A home page with a navbar & a carousel banner as well as more section like Popular Instructors and Classes Section.